Crowds flock to South Florida malls for deals, gift exchanges

 SWEETWATER, FLA.
 (WSVN) - The holiday season is not over yet as crowds head over to South Florida malls to exchange unwanted items and spend their gift cards.

-7News was at Dolphin Mall where a large number of people were there to take advantage of the post-Christmas sales.
+7News cameras were at Dolphin Mall where a large number of people took advantage of the post-Christmas sales.

-“The discounts are 50% and 60% and 70% off,” one woman said.
+“The discounts are 50% and 60% and 70% off,” said Gloria Brillenburg, a shopper.
 “The quality is amazing in almost all the stores.”

+Shoppers told 7News it is the best time of the year to find the best deals.

+“I bought a shirt that was a discount, told my daughter about it, and she got a better discount,” said Mary Winston, who is visiting from Houston.

 Other people were there to either exchange or return their gifts for a refund.